Introduction

 a. | The name of the video. |

-b. | The name of the viewer profile used for the video script (if relevant). |
+b. | The name of the viewer profile used for the video script (if relevant).
+If a viewer profile is not used, No data is displayed. |

-c. | When data is used, the names of the source fields are displayed in this column. |
+c. | If the video is personalized, the names of the data fields are displayed in this column. |

-d. | When data is used, the data used for the viewer profile is displayed in this column.
-When data is not used, this column remains empty. |
+d. | If a viewer profile is used for the video script, the relevant data is displayed in this column.
+If a viewer profile is not used, this column remains empty. |

-On the following pages, each type of video content is displayed, according to scene.
+In the following pages, each type of video content is displayed, according to scene.
 Click through the tabs beneath the image to read descriptions of each column.

 The scene thumbnail (for quick orientation), scene number, and scene name are displayed in this column.

-All the text appearing in the scene is displayed in this column, including headings, sub-headings, bullets, and the footnote.
+All the text appearing in the scene is displayed in this column, including headings, sub-headings, bullets, and footnote.

 If a button is included in the scene, the button label and the URL that viewers are directed to when they click the button are displayed in this column.